Hganavak/archive/_workshops/latex.md

 Note the backslash (`\`) that precedes commands.
 This is what lets Latex know that everything following the backslash (up until the next space) should be interpreted as being a Latex command, rather than just ordinary content.

 Almost all Latex commands take `arguments`.
-This is the information that you 'pass' to the command, to tell it what to do.
+This is the information that you 'pass' to the command to tell it what to do.
 For example:

 ```tex
 This text would appear formatted normally, but \textbf{this text would appear bold}.